haletothewood/craftercoder.com/src/markdown-pages/coupling-and-cohesion.md

     public void doAThing() {
         thing = new Thing();
-        thing.doSomething();
+        thing.getAnotherThing().doSomething();
     }
 }

 public class Thing {
+    public AnotherThing thing;

+    public AnotherThing getAnotherThing() {
+        return thing;
+    }
+    //code
+}

+public class AnotherThing {
     public void doSomething() {
         //code
     }
 }
 ```

-This class is highly coupled to the `ConcreteThing`.
+This class is highly coupled to the `Thing` and `AnotherThing`.
 We cannot make changes in the behavior of the `doSomething()` method without it affecting directly this class.
 You may also recognize that it violates the O in SOLID, the Open/Closed Principle.
 It is not open to extension or closed to modification.
 We can solve both issues by using an interface.

 Like so: